Frequently Asked Questions – General Topics

-A. For the fall semester, bills are posted online on June 20th and payment is due July 15.
-For the spring semester, bills are posted online on November 20th and are due December 15.
-Bills are no longer mailed to your house.
+A. For the fall semester, bills are posted online on June 20th and payment is due July 15th.
+For the spring semester, bills are posted online on November 20th and are due December 15th.
+WCSU does not mail bills; all billing is online.

 Q. What are my payment options?

-A. Online: With EZpay you can securely pay your bill online using your debit or credit card (MasterCard, Discover or American Express) or by electronic check using your checking or savings account.
-Credit card payments will be subject to a 2.75% convenience fee.
-Login to EZpay at http://www.wcsu.edu/ezpay/.
+A. Online: With EZpay you can securely pay your bill online using your debit or credit card (MasterCard, Visa, Discover or American Express) or by electronic check using your checking or savings account.
+Credit card payments will be subject to a 2.85% / $3 minimum convenience fee.
+Login to EZpay at http://staging.www.wcsu.edu/ezpay/.

 In person: Payments by cash, check or money order can be made at the Cashier’s Office, located in Old Main, Room 106.
 The Cashier’s Office is open Monday through Friday from 9 a.m. to 4 p.m.
 Payments are not accepted over the phone.

 No mailed, faxed or in-person credit card transactions will be accepted.

 Q. What do I do if I have been injured or my property has been damaged while I was on WCSU property?